-- 6. A violation of HCSSL's Code of Ethics. - B. All ejections will be reported by the umpire to the Rules Director.
+- 5. A violation of HCSSL's sexual harassment policy (as documented in HCSSL's Administrative Policies). - 6.
+A violation of HCSSL's Code of Ethics. - B. All ejections will be reported by the umpire to the Rules Director.
 The Rules Director will keep a history of all ejections including details of the suspension and the length of the suspension.
+The Rules Director will furnish the historical ejections/suspensions report monthly for the HCSSL Board of Directors meeting and be prepared to discuss any prior month ejections.
 The Rules Director must notify the Rules Committee of any ejection within 24 hours of the incident.
 The notification should provide all the details of the ejection but should not make any recommendation for the length of the suspension. - C. The Rules Committee (the Rules Director and the four Division Coordinators) will review the circumstances of each ejection and determine the severity of the ejected player's actions and the duration of the suspension.
 Division Coordinators are allowed to vote in their own division.
 The Rules Committee's decision will be communicated from the Division Coordinator to the Manager who will inform the ejected player.
 Ejected players should be notified within 72 hours of the incident. - D. Suspensions should be in line with previous suspensions for similar incidents, with adjustments for special cases.
 The Rules Committee may, in the case of exceptional circumstances, increase or decrease the length of the suspension from the guidelines.
 The reason for the exceptional circumstances must be documented.
 The HCSSL Board of Directors must approve any suspension of twelve or more games. - E. Excessive ejections by any one umpire will be reviewed for a possible performance issue. - F. A player ejected from a game must leave the game and facilities.
 If the player does not respond to the umpire's instructions to leave the game and/or facilities, it becomes his/her manager's and team's responsibility to control the player and if they cannot or will not do so, the umpire may declare a forfeit.